CCA-Public/digital-archives-manual/guides/arrangement.md

          * diskimage/ : (optional folder, use only when both disk image and files are ingested together)
          * files/ : (optional folder, use only when both disk image and files are ingested together)
       * metadata/ : folder for metadata associated with digital objects
-         * metadata.csv : csv file containing metadata to be written to METS file (still to be decided: from TMS API call or transformed from processing spreadsheet)
          * submissionDocumentation/ : folder containing any additional documentation related to the digital objects

 ### Non-bagged SIP